akhilpb001/snippet-ss/README.md

   - .glass

 ##### 4. background
-_Default background color is grey, you can change that in less using background-color or other related property.
+- _Default background color is grey, you can change that in less using background-color or other related property.
 Also the pattern is appended onto existing patterns_
+- Add `animate` class to make the background scroll horizontally
   - .noise-bg
   - .dotted-bg
   - .checker-bg